SeanFobbe/cd-icj/README.md

 ### Results

-The data set and all associated files are now saved in your working directory.
+The data set and all associated files are now saved in the `output/` folder of your working directory.